 Preparation

-Finely chop the and, if desired, sauté it in oil until translucent.
+Finely chop the onion and, if desired, sauté it in oil until translucent.

-Drain the liquid from the canned fish and mash it with a fork.
+Drain the liquid from the canned fish and mash the fish with a fork.

-Combine the cooled rice, fish, , onion, chopped dill, salt, and pepper.
-With wet hands, form small patties from the well-mixed mixture, coat them in breadcrumbs, and fry in oil for about 5 minutes on each side, until golden brown.
+Combine the cooled rice, mashed fish, egg, sautéed onion, chopped dill, salt, and pepper.
+With wet hands, form small patties from the well-mixed mixture, coat them in breadcrumbs or flour, and fry in oil for about 5 minutes on each side, until golden brown.

-Serve the patties hot, accompanied by a fresh vegetable salad.
+Serve the patties hot with a fresh vegetable salad.

 Life Hack

-To make these fish patties steamed, substitute the egg with grated , semolina, or soaked bread in the mixture.
-Form the patties and steam them for 15-20 minutes in a water bath or steamer.
+To steam the patties, omit the egg and use semolina, soaked bread, or another binder instead.
+Form the patties and steam them for 15–20 minutes in a water bath or steamer.
 You can also bake the sardine patties.
-When baking, cook for 20 minutes if using canned fish and 30-40 minutes for fresh or thawed fish.
-The recipe for raw fish patties calls for baking at 180-200°C.
+When baking, cook for 20 minutes if using canned fish and 30–40 minutes for fresh or thawed fish.
+The recipe for raw fish patties calls for baking at 180–200°C.